 Nearest City to Somnathpur: Mysore (35 Kms), Bangalore (137 Kms)

 Best Time to Visit Somnathpur: October to March

-Peak Season: April to May & September to January
+Peak Season: October & December to January

 Located on the banks of Cauvery River, Chennakesava Temple was built in 1268 by Somnatha, a general of King Narasimha III.
 The temple stands on a raised platform like other Hoysala temples.
 The temple comprises three shrines and three wonderfully carved peaks with a common Mandapa.
 The three sanctums once housed beautifully carved idols of Keshava, Janardhana and Venugopala.
 Today, the idol of Lord Kesava is missing but the other two are still worshipped by the visitors.